Menu

 Teacher tip: Don’t read every passage out loud.
 Let students read in their teams — it gives them practice, saves your voice, and keeps them engaged.

 There are lots of ways to have teams read the passages, depending on your setup, timing, and students’ needs.
-Here are a few of my go-to strategies that have worked well in my classroom:
+Here are a few of my go-to strategies that have worked well in my classroom — mix and match as needed!

 Teacher tip: I like to switch it up depending on the length of the passage or how much energy the class has.
 Try a few of these and see what works best with your students.